-To cover the living requirements of Swiss residents receiving AHV and reached the stage of dispute resolution.
-The new provisions are likely
+Purpose To cover the living requirements of Swiss residents receiving AHV and IV benefits.

-rupose IV benefits.

 Insurance benefits Pecuniary benefits Annual supplementary benefits equivalent to the difference between spending recognised by law and imputable income.
-Within the framework of recognised expenditure, in the case of persons living at home the vital minimum is as follows:

-For single persons CHF 19,450

-For married couples CHF 29,175

-For orphans CHF 10,170

-For the first two children, each CHF 10,170

-For two further children, each CHF 6,780

-For each further child CHF 3,390

-Benefits in kind Reimbursement of illness and d are not already covered by an ir isability costs to the extent that these nsurance.

-Financing/Contributions Supplementary benefits are fina authorities. anced by the federal and cantonal

-Disbursement Registration for benefit payme cantonal equalisation scheme a y benefits is handled by the cantons. nts is made at the branch of the t the place of residence (except for ZH 3S canton: Amt für Sozialbeiträge; personnes âgées).

-Predictions The explanatory statement on the reform of supplementary benefits was debated by the two Councils.
-The restriction on the 2nd pillar capital drawing was rejected.
-Continuation with the existing pension fund after age 58 is one of the new provisions.
-The matter has now

-to enter into force in 2020.
+Within the framework of recognised expenditure, in the case of persons living at home the vital minimum is as follows: For single persons CHF 19,450 For married couples CHF 29,175 For orphans CHF 10,170 For the first two children, each CHF 10,170 For two further children, each CHF 6,780 For each further child CHF 3,390 Financing/Contributions Benefits in kind Reimbursement of illness and disab are not already covered by an insur Supplementary benefits are finance authorities. ance.
+Disbursement Disbursement of supplementary benefits is handled by the cantons.
+Registration for benefit payments is made at the branch of the cantonal equalisation scheme at the place of residence (except for ZH canton: local authority offices; BS canton: Amt für Sozialbeiträge; GE Canton: Service des prestations complémentaires (SPC) (Supple- mentary Benefits Service).
+Predictions The supplementary benefits reform was adopted by Parliament in spring 2019.
+The limitation of the 2nd pillar capital withdrawal which had been discussed will not be implemented.
+One new feature is the possibility of remaining insured with the existing pension scheme after the age of 58.
+The new provisions are expected to enter into force in 2021.